ZackaryW/eagle-link/README.md

+> ## There are too many things i wish to change for this plugin, therefore i am starting a new repo

 # Eagle Link Plugin

 A plugin for Eagle (eagle.cool) that enables seamless navigation between libraries and folders using EagleLink files.